Phonk: Drift phonk

-Drift phonk, or phonk house, is a subgenre of phonk that emerged in the late-2010s in Russia.
+Drift phonk is a subgenre of phonk that emerged in the late-2010s in Russia.
 It is characterized by the use of high bass, TR-808 cowbells, and distorted sounds, making the lyrics of the samples often unrecognizable.
 Drift phonk tracks tend to have a greater tempo than normal phonk tracks.
 Drift phonk music is often used in videos pertaining to the topics of weight lifting, drifting, association football, anime, fighting sports, and street racing cars.
 Drift phonk songs are typically short, energetic, and have thus found popularity through internet culture.
 The genre quickly gained traction through the app TikTok in 2020.
 Most of the prominent drift phonk producers come from Russia, Ukraine, Belarus, and other countries in Eastern Europe.

 As drift phonk became popular on TikTok, it surpassed the original genre in popularity; this, in turn, gave the word "phonk" a stronger association with the drift phonk subgenre.
 Following the rise in popularity of the genre in Russia, Spotify released its official curated phonk playlist in May 2021, which was almost exclusively composed of drift phonk tracks.
 One of the first songs in this genre is called "Scary Garry", released in 2016 by Kaito Shoma.
 Mick Kenney, best known for his single Murder in My Mind under stage name Kordhell, is recognized as the first phonk producer to break into Spotify's top 500 most popular artists.
 Other notable figures include Ivan Belozerov from Russia, known as Interworld, for his Metamorphosis single, and Tahar Bendjedi from Algeria, known as DXRK, for his Rave single.

 Rare phonk

-Rare phonk, or cloud phonk, is a subgenre of phonk pioneered by artists such as DJ Yung Vamp, Soudiere and DJ Smokey in the 2010s.
-It primarily features drum programming and rhythms derived from styles of 2010s Trap music, which it frequently blends with the aforementioned percussion sounds and vocal samples of Memphis rap.
+Rare phonk is a subgenre of phonk pioneered by artists such as DJ Yung Vamp, Soudiere, and DJ Smokey in the 2010s.
+It primarily features drum programming and rhythms derived from styles of 2010s trap music, which it frequently blends with the aforementioned percussion sounds and vocal samples of Memphis rap.

-Other genres

 Funk automotivo

-Phonk is often confused with funk automotivo, a subgenre of Brazilian funk, incorrectly known as "Brazilian phonk" outside of Brazil.
+Funk automotivo is a subgenre of Brazilian funk, mislabeled as "Brazilian phonk" outside of Brazil.
+Phonk is often conflated with funk automotivo.
 The genre gained the nickname "Brazilian phonk" following its popularization and success on social media.
 Popular in Brazil, it combines phonk with local cultural elements.

+Japanese funk

+Japanese funk is a style of phonk that emerged in the early 2020s outside of Japan, merging J-pop, anime music, and city pop with baile funk, with an aesthetic of using anime characters as cover art.
+It relies heavily on AI vocals and has grown in popularity on TikTok with songs such as BellyJay's "Montagem Hikari" (based in the Philippines) amassing 14 million views on YouTube and 26 million plays on Spotify in April 2026.